openscholar/drupal-test-traits/README.md

 ## Introduction

 Traits for testing Drupal sites that have user content (versus unpopulated sites).
+Introduction to Drupal Testing Traits and a step by step guide can be found at [Introducing Drupal Testing Traits: Drupal extension for testing existing sites](https://www.previousnext.com.au/node/665).

 [Behat](http://behat.org) is great for facilitating conversations between business managers and developers.
 Those are useful conversations, but many